isomerpages/moe-zhangdepri/_students-hub/School Support/MOE Finance Assistance Scheme.md

 b.
 Severance compensation and insurance payouts; and

 c.
-Alimony payment (including lump sum payment) received for the maintenance of child(ren) and/or ex-spouse_._
+Alimony payment (including lump sum payment) received for the maintenance of child(ren) and/or ex-spouse.

 7. If an income earner is on no-pay leave as at the date of application for the MOE FAS, and the total period of his or her no-pay leave is 6 months or less, his or her last drawn income will be included when calculating a family’s GHI.